You are viewing this site in staging mode. Click in this bar to return to normal site.

 John McTimoney’s dream was to develop his training into a formal foundation to preserve the profile of the McTimoney work and ideals for the future.

 Graham Wilkins and Stan Harding, two of McTimoney’s first students, took over the running of the training – which at that time took place in John McTimoney’s house – and set up a school.
-After John McTimoney’s death in 1980 and with Mrs McTimoney’s approval, they started the McTimoney College of Chiropractic in 1982.
+After John McTimoney died in 1980 and with Mrs McTimoney’s approval, they started the McTimoney College of Chiropractic in 1982.
 The Trust was set up in its present form in 1986 and held its first meeting on 14 March.
 There were 10 people in attendance at the first meeting, the full Board comprising 14 members.
 The original remit of the Trust was to support training in the techniques of Chiropractic for humans and animals as taught by John McTimoney:

 These Charitable Objectives

 The College evolved and expanded over the years from its beginnings in 1982.
-In 1995, Ian Pearson joined the College as its Principal and achieved the landmark step in 1997 of linking the College to the University of Wales, which gave the training a recognised educational status.
+In 1995, Ian Pearson joined the College as its Principal.
+He achieved the landmark step in 1997 of linking the College to the University of Wales, which gave the training a recognised educational status.
 This allowed the present Principal, Christina Cunliffe, to push forward for full validation and the right to award a degree.